 The best CVs, the ones which are most likely to lead to an eventual job interview, and hopefully a job offer, are those which go beyond academic and professional achievements.
 If the only achievements you can list are your academic grades and your professional experience, you are just another generic applicant.
 To stand out, you need a CV that stands out.

 The more skills and qualifications that you have, the more versatile the range of roles that you will be able to fill.
-Employers love candidates who can take on multiple tasks, as this can ultimately save them having to make another hire.
+Employers love candidates who can take on multiple tasks, as this can ultimately save them from having to make another hire.
 The better the CV you put forward, the better chance you have of being taken seriously and of landing any job you desire.

 The following words of advice are things that anyone can do at any time to boost their value in the eyes of employers and to make their CV really shine amongst the others.
 If you want to appear more valuable to potential employers and score yourself that dream job, then these are the first steps you should take.

 When an employer sees your CV, they want it to be easy to navigate and simple to pick out the key pieces of information that they are interested in.
 A CV that is overloaded with irrelevant details and superfluous information is not going to make a great first impression.
 Remember that this will likely be this person’s first experience of you as an individual, so you want to create the best first impression possible.